-Saladin was the target of several assassination attempts in the 1170s when he was trying to subdue Syria.
+Assassins were after Saladin in the 1170s while he was trying to subdue Syria.
 The assassins (hashashins) belonging to the sect run by the fearsome Iraqi leader Rashid al-Din Sinan, popularly known as the Old Man of the Mountain, came close to killing Saladin on at least two occasions.
 In the last three decades of the twelfth century, Sinan’s sect was an unpredictable and formidable player in the politics of the Levant—their assassins often proved as effective as a military force.

 William of Tyre, twelfth century chronicler, believed that Sinan commanded absolute loyalty from his men.
 In his Chronicle on Jerusalem, William of Tyre wrote, “they [Sinan’s followers] regard nothing as too harsh or difficult and eagerly undertake even the most dangerous tasks at his command.”
 Saladin was forced to delay his Syrian conquests by several years because of the threat that he faced from Sinan’s assassins.

 In early 1175, when Saladin’s army laid siege to Aleppo, a group of thirteen assassins managed to enter the inner circle of his camp.
 One of these assassins forced his way into Saladin’s sleeping quarter.
 He tried to strike Saladin with a knife while he was in his bed, but the royal bodyguards managed to cut him down.
 The assassination attempt was foiled.
 In May 1176, the assassins struck again.
 This time one of the assassins managed to strike Saladin on his chest with his sword.
 But Saladin was saved by the armor that he was wearing.
 From this time, Saladin did not allow anyone in his presence whom he did not personally recognize.